yhilpisch/py4fi/README.md

 There are two code versions available: for **Python 2.7** and **Python 3.5**.

+## Yahoo!
+Finance Issue

+Recently **Yahoo!
+Finance stopped their financial data API service** that is used in the book in many different places.

+One way of fixing it is to simply replace `data_source='yahoo'` by `data_source='google'` where appropriate (and maybe working with an alternative symbol).

+Another way is to use this fix: https://github.com/ranaroussi/fix-yahoo-finance

 ## Quant Platform

 You can immediately use all codes and Jupyter Notebooks by registering on the Quant Platform under http://oreilly.quant-platform.com.